10 Most Famous Ancient Greeks and their Achievements

 In the article below, World History Edu present, in an ascending order of importance, the 10 most famous ancient Greeks and their achievements.

 Known as Euclid of Alexandria, Euclid (born in mid-4th century BC) was a famous ancient Greek mathematician whose enormous contributions to geometry helped earn him the title “Founder of Geometry”.
-He is believed to have lived during the reign of the first Ptolemaic ruler of Egypt, Ptolemy I.
+He is believed to have lived during the reign of Ptolemy I of Soter, the first Ptolemaic ruler of Egypt.

 His critical discussions and theories in his very famous book titled Elements propelled him to legendary status for more than two millennia.
 Thus up until the early 20th century, Euclid’s Elements was regarded as the most famous textbook used in teaching geometry.
 Those theorems that he obtained through deductive reasoning are known as Euclidean geometry.
 Other famous surviving works of Euclid include Data, Catoptrics, and Optics.